What is Direct Lobbying?

 Sometimes you will hear people using different terminology for lobbying.
 Terms like grassroots lobbying or direct lobbying.
 What is the difference between these two?

+So what is direct lobbying really?
 The best way to define what direct lobbying is is to define what it is not.
 The opposite of direct lobbying is grassroots lobbying.
 Grassroots lobbying is when the lobbying comes from the bottom, the public, hence the focus on “roots.”
 Grassroots lobbying starts with a few people who create a message that gains momentum, it results in petitions and large-scale awareness of issues.
 You can learn more about grassroots lobbying in the blog.

 Direct lobbying is when you are focused on contact with the actual legislators or government officials.
 Instead of working on raising public awareness and concern about an issue, you are actually contacting legislators in person, by email, or by calling.
 The biggest thing about direct lobbying is that you are actively in communication with the lawmakers.